-Or you could try to be in line right at opening if you only have a couple of hours, and can be out before the crowds thicken around mid morning.
+Or, you could try to be in line right at opening if you only have a couple of hours, and can be out before the crowds thicken around mid morning.

 Mid-morning entrances to the Louvre museum are best avoided with kids if you want to give them a chance to get up close and personal with the Louvre paintings and Louvre statues.

-Or take a tour…. and go with the experts who know how to navigate around the crowds.
+And go with the experts who know how to navigate around the crowds.

 Skip the Line Family Tour of the Louvre for Kids

 On this tour above, kids see (and hear):